Composing Recurrent Spiking Neural Networks using Locally-Recurrent Motifs and Risk-Mitigating Architectural Optimization: Hybrid Risk-Mitigating Architectural Search (HRMAS)

-IP has been applied in spiking neural networks for locally regulating neuron activity~\cite{lazar2007fading, bellec2018long}.
-In this work, we make use of IP for a very different purpose: mitigating the risk of RSNN architectural modifications.
-We adopt the SpiKL-IP rule \cite{zhang2019information} for all recurrent neurons during architecture optimization.
+IP has been applied in spiking neural networks for locally regulating neuron activity~\citep{lazar2007fading, bellec2018long}.
+In this work, we make use of IP for mitigating the risk of RSNN architectural modifications.
+We adopt the SpiKL-IP rule \citep{zhang2019information} for all recurrent neurons during architecture optimization.
 SpiKL-IP adapts the intrinsic parameters of a spiking neuron while minimizing the KL-divergence from the output firing rate distribution to a targeted exponential distribution.
-It both maintains a level of network activity and maximizes the information transfer from the input to the output for each neuron.
-We adapt leaky resistance and membrane time constant, two intrinsic neuronal parameters of each neuron using SpiKL-IP which effectively solves the optimization problem in (\ref{eqn_second_step}) in an online manner.
-More details of the IP implementation can be found in Section 4 of the Supplementary Material.
+It both maintains a level of network activity and maximizes the information transfer for each neuron.
+We adapt leaky resistance and membrane time constant of each neuron using SpiKL-IP which effectively solves the optimization problem in (\ref{eqn_second_step}) in an online manner.
 The proposed alternating two-step optimization of HRMAS is summarized in Algorithm~\ref{alg:HRMAS}.
+More details of the IP implementation can be found in Section~\ref{sup:sec:ip} of the Supplementary Material.